sd4483/Obsidian/Software Testing/Labs/Lab 01.md

 Task 03

-If a path in the graph is not part of any feasible paths, then path is known t
+If a path in the graph is not reachible by any input given to the program, that path can be considered as infeasible.

+Task 04